StormCreative/stormcreative.github.io/_posts/2013-07-05-organised-javascript-with-backbone.md

 author: ash
 ---
 {% include JB/setup %}
 By breaking an application down into modules it ensures maintainability and an organised code base.
 We use Backbone along with RequireJS for structuring our web applications Javascript.
-Backbone is great, however it can become easily messy if your application isn't structured properly; it can be very tempting to hold all logic into one View.
+Backbone is great, however it can become easily messy if your application isn't structured properly.
 <!--break-->

 A Backbone View handles all events for the front-end application - it is sometimes tempting to put most of the actual application logic within the Backbone View, but this is poor code design and not to mention difficult to individually test.